 - Kidney disease

 Total costs: Diagnosed diabetes (both direct and indirect) in the U.S. in 2017 was estimated to cost $327 billion.

 Data from the 2020 National Diabetes Statistics Report, CDC.gov

 Diabetes Education Team

-The diabetes educators, which consists of the nurse educator, dietitian and pharmacist, work with your health care provider to assure that you understand your diabetes and that you have the tools and knowledge to manage your Type 1, Type 2 or gestational diabetes.
+The diabetes educators, which consist of the nurse educator, dietitian, and pharmacist, work with your health care provider to assure that you understand your diabetes and that you have the tools and knowledge to manage your Type 1, Type 2, or gestational diabetes.
 This program does NOT replace your provider, but rather it provides support and education to enhance your self-management regimen for diabetes.